What is Plastic? its Properties and How it is Made

 What are Thermoplastic and Thermosetting Plastic?

-Thermoplastic which are also known as thermoset or thermosetting polymer are types of plastics that irreversibly becomes rigid when heated.
-They are initially liquid or soft solid but heat offers energy for chemical reactions that increases the cross linking between the polymer chains and curing the plastic.
+Thermoplastics, which are also known as thermosets or thermosetting polymers, are types of plastics that irreversibly become rigid when heated.
+They are initially liquid or soft solid but heat offers energy for chemical reactions that increase the cross-linking between the polymer chains and cure the plastic.

-On the other hand, a thermoplastic which is also known as thermo-softening plastic, is a plastic polymer material.
-They are moldable and pliable at some certain temperature and solidifies when cooled.
+On the other hand, a thermoplastic, which is also known as thermo-softening plastic, is a plastic polymer material.
+They are moldable and pliable at some certain temperature and solidify when cooled.

-Thermosetting plastics are generally stronger than thermoplastic because of their three-dimensional network of bonds which is also called cross-linking.
-This is why they are suitable for high-temperature applications as they keep their shape as strong covalent bond between polymer cahins the cannot be easily broken.
+Thermosetting plastics are generally stronger than thermoplastics because of their three-dimensional network of bonds, which is also called cross-linking.
+This is why they are suitable for high-temperature applications, as they keep their shape as strong covalent bonds between polymer chains that cannot be easily broken.

-Thermoplastics are materials that becomes softer when heated and hard when cooled.
-They can be heated and cooled on several occasion without changing their chemical and mechanical properties.
+Thermoplastics are materials that become softer when heated and hard when cooled.
+They can be heated and cooled on several occasions without changing their chemical and mechanical properties.

-Thermoplastics have a high molecular weight, their polymer chains associate with intermolcular forces.
-This weaken rapidly with increased temperature, resulting to a viscous liquid.
+Thermoplastics have a high molecular weight; their polymer chains associate with intermolecular forces.
+This weakens rapidly with increased temperature, resulting in a viscous liquid.
 In this state, thermoplastics can be reshaped and can be used to produce various parts.

 Polymer processing techniques used include compression molding, calendering, injection molding, and extrusion.